Sachdev-Ye-Kitaev Model in a Quantum Glassy Landscape: Model

+Requiring this quantity to scale as $\mathcal{O}(N)$ fixes the variance to scale as $\sigma_V^2 \sim N^{-7}$.
+The remaining numerical prefactors are conventional combinatorial factors.
+With these choices, both the energy fluctuations and the free energy are extensive, while the corresponding self-energies remain $\mathcal{O}(1)$ in the large-$N$ limit.}

-This interaction term in Eq.~\eqref{eq:Hint}, involving four Majorana fermions coupled to bosonic degrees of freedom, plays a crucial role in mimicking SYK-like fermionic dynamics in the presence of a fluctuating, glassy bosonic background.
+The interaction term in Eq.~\eqref{eq:Hint}, involving four Majorana fermions coupled to bosonic degrees of freedom, plays a crucial role in mimicking SYK-like fermionic dynamics in the presence of a fluctuating, bosonic background in its glassy phase.
 In particular, it leads, in the classical limit of the quantum spin-glass model, to an effective fermionic Hamiltonian of the form:

 where the couplings $\mathcal{J}_{mnpq}$ are dynamically modulated by the fluctuating spin configuration $\vec{s}$ as: